 In Thailand, more and more Gibbons are being killed each year due to urbanization and illegal hunters.
 The Gibbon rehabilitation project was established to help care for Gibbons which are being relocated back to the wild.
-The entire project is dedicated to help transition them to their natural environment so don’t expect to see loads of cages and confined spaces!
+The entire project is dedicated to helping transition them to their natural environment so don’t expect to see loads of cages and confined spaces!
 They are always on the lookout for volunteers so definitely check them out if you have time.

 Explore a National Park

-If you’re feeling the need to get some jungle time, head on over to Khao Phra Thaeo, one of Phukat’s largest untouched areas.
+If you’re feeling the need to get some jungle time, head on over to Khao Phra Thaeo, one of Phuket’s largest untouched areas.
 Spend a morning here walking through their nature trail or hiking to Tonsai waterfalls.
 If you want to take it a little bit further, there is also an 8km trek from Bang Pae Waterfalls to Tonsai.
-As it is a National Park, they charge foreigners 400 thb as an entrance fee to help with the conservation fees of the place.
+As it is a National Park, they charge foreigners 400 THB as an entrance fee to help with the conservation fees of the place.

 Go People Watching in “Sin City” Patong